sora-xor/sora-docs/src/ceres/governance.md

 # Ceres Governance platform

-[Ceres Governance platform](https://dapps.cerestoken.io/governance) is an important step towards decentralization.
+The [Ceres Governance platform](https://dapps.cerestoken.io/governance) is an essential step towards decentralization.
 Ceres token holders are able to influence decisions concerning the project such as proposing or deciding on new feature proposals.